Power Allocation Algorithms for Massive MIMO Systems with Multi-Antenna Users

 We compare different PA algorithms based on RZF precoding.
 Primarily, the comparison involves precoding with the base power (BP) method~--- native method without PA, and the power equalization algorithm~\eqref{eq_pa}.
 Also, we consider some algorithms based on Karush-Kuhn-Tucker conditions~\eqref{system_KKT_2}.
 In Tab.~\ref{tab:pa_algorithms} algorithms with different parameters of the target optimization function, the power constraints and the starting point for intersection methods used for RZF method are presented.

 For reference we use the Power Allocation methods from the works of E. Bjornson et al., namely Equal Power (EP) and Water-Filling (WF) that are derived in assumption of Total Power Constraints (TPC).
 Proposed Intersection Methods (IM) are constructed to maximize Spectral Efficiency (SE) taking into account Per-Antenna Power Constraints (PAPC) and gives gains over the EP and WF methods in the specified region.
 Additionally, the IMs method can use WF solution as the starting point to achieve the cumulative gain in SE.
 This result is shown in Fig.~\ref{fig:geom_avg_se_gains}.

-In Figs.~\ref{fig:geom_avg_se_gains},~\ref{fig:avg_se_gains_tab_1}~\ref{fig:avg_se_gains_tab_2}, we present numerical simulations of the proposed Intersection Method~\eqref{OPT Scheme} "ZF IM CD" and "ZF IM IRC" with its modifications to MCS-$\beta$ model~\eqref{OPT Scheme QAM} IM CD and IM IRC and reference BP and EP methods.
+In Figs.~\ref{fig:geom_avg_se_values} and~\ref{fig:avg_se_values_tab_1} we present an average SE~\eqref{Spectral Efficiency} from numerical simulations of the proposed Intersection Method~\eqref{OPT Scheme} IM and algorithm IM IRC with its modifications to MCS-$\beta$ model~\eqref{OPT Scheme QAM} IM CD and IM IRC and reference BP and EP methods.
 And in Figs.~\ref{fig:geom_avg_se_gains}-\ref{fig:avg_se_gains_tab_2} we present their gains over the reference EP method.
 Percentage gain means expressing the increase in SE value of the considered algorithm as a percentage compared to the baseline, in other words:

 All Figs.~\ref{fig:geom_avg_se_values}-\ref{fig:avg_se_gains_tab_2} claim SE improvement of the proposed algorithms over the baseline EP method.